 If WhatsApp is not working because of a network issue, resetting the network settings might help solve the problem.
 Here is what you need to do:

 Are you using an outdated version of WhatsApp?
 It can also cause connectivity issues.
 Consider updating WhatsApp to the latest version.
-If you are using android, go to Play Store and open WhatsApp.
+If you are using android, go to Goolge Play Store and find WhatsApp.
 Then click on “Update”.

 If you are using an iPhone, open the App Store and go to WhatsApp.
 Find the "Update" button and press it.
 That's it; you are done!
 If you are encountering the problem on the latest version of WhatsApp, simply delete and reinstall the application.

-If you cannot solve the issue after trying all the methods discussed above, you can consider reinstalling the operating system.
-Sometimes minor bugs or system errors may prevent WhatsApp from connecting to the internet.
+Sometimes minor bugs or system errors on your phone may prevent WhatsApp from connecting to the internet.
+If you cannot solve the issue after trying all the methods discussed above, you can consider update your phone's operating system.
 Let’s see how to do this.